google/graphicsfuzz/gfauto/README.md

 * Including multiple, identical devices (with the same GPU and drivers) is not recommended, as it will currently result in redundant testing.
 * `host_preprocessor` should always be included first, as this virtual device detects failures in tools such as `glslangValidator` and `spirv-opt`, and will ensure such failures will not be logged for real devices.
 * You can use `--settings SETTINGS.json` to use a settings file other than `settings.json` (the default).
 In this way, you can run multiple instances of `gfauto_fuzz` in parallel to test *different* devices.
-When starting, `gfauto_fuzz` writes the built-in recipes to `//binaries/`, and this code is not safe to run concurrently; run `gfauto_fuzz` at least once to ensure the recipes are written and then use the `--skip_writing_binary_recipes` option to prevent other instances of `gfauto_fuzz` from writing them on start-up.
-The code that downloads binaries is not safe to run concurrently at the time of writing; running one instance for a few minutes to download the latest binaries is usually sufficient to then allow additional instances to be started without conflicts.

 You can generate a space-separated list of seeds as follows: